Spinach and ricotta gnocchi with a tomato sauce

 Enjoy and remember to have fun in the kitchen!

-5 comments on “Spinach and ricotta gnocchi with a tomato sauce
+spinach and ricotta dumplings with tomato sauce recipe

 That looks sooooooooooo good – if I try to eat a print out though it won’t be the same.
 So next best thing, try the real thing!